ZeppelinBot/Zeppelin/README.md

 ## Development

-These instructions are intended for bot development only, they are not safe to follow for self-hosting.
+These instructions are intended for bot development only, they are not recommended for self-hosting.

 👉 **No support is guaranteed for self-hosting the bot!** 👈